aloiswirth/Real-Time-Voice-Cloning-German/README.md

+The project failed because I was using python 3.10.
+The numpy version necessary is 1.19. as there are still numpy types np.float, np.complex, etc which are used in this project.
+I doid not succeed in finding all the places where np.complex was called.
+So after 500 steps the program for the synthesizer training stopped.

+Perhaps I will have to redo all the steps at  a later point in time again with Python 3.8-

 ## First things first
 - Trained on female and male German voices from m-ailabs
 - Tests show that the vocoder training is not neccessary, so focus on encoder and synthesizer